Legal December 08, 2025 11 min read 2416 views

 ⚠️ A temporary lapse does NOT automatically invalidate Section 21.

 But it is still a legal breach.
 It weakens your position if the tenant challenges the notice, and courts may question your professionalism and record-keeping.
-If there were access issues, you should be ready to show all reasonable steps were taken.
+If there were access issues, be ready to show all reasonable steps were taken.

-If you want a full breakdown of how the law treats short gaps and missed renewal dates, including why there is no formal “grace period” after expiry, see our guide Gas Safety Certificate Grace Period: The Truth Landlords Need to Know .
+If you want a full breakdown of how the law treats short gaps and missed renewal dates, including why there is no formal “grace period” after expiry, see our guide Gas Safety Certificate Grace Period: The Truth Landlords Need to Know.

 Scenario 4: You cannot prove the tenant ever received the CP12